 “There is no glamour nor investigative involvement in this sector of the scene,” said Wheeler.

-She said that the hardest part of their job is that almost every survivor (parent, spouse, sibling, etc) wants to hold onto the belongings that the deceased was wearing or surrounded by at the time of the trauma.
+She said the hardest part of their job is that almost every survivor - parent, spouse, sibling, etc - wants to hold onto the belongings that the deceased was wearing or surrounded by at the time of the trauma.

 “Due to health requirements we are obliged to remove all items that have been affected by blood and/or bodily fluids and incinerate these items.

-She said that although their job is a difficult one, it is their passion is to serve the community and support individuals that they interact with which keeps them going.
+She said that although their job is difficult, it is their passion to serve the community and support individuals they interact with, which keeps them going.

-Her message to those that want to follow this career path is that: “You have to have a passion for it”.
+Her message to those that want to follow this career path is: “You have to have a passion for it”.

 “You need to be willing to serve the community and reap the rewards of reaching out to someone and easing their pain.

 “If anyone wants to make money in this industry, they are in the wrong profession.”